 - Lotion right from Day 1

 When I started radiation I felt alright after, didn’t start getting burns until a few weeks into treatment so I didn’t pay as much attention to making sure I was using lotion as I could have been.
 They ask you about lotion EVERY.
 SINGLE.
 TIME. you go in and I always said yes, I was doing it lots.
 I wasn’t.
 I mean, I’d lotion whenever I showered but I kind of felt like my skin was doing ok – until it wasn’t.
 I would probably grade myself a ‘B’ in lotioning for the first half of radiation and then tried to make up for it by hyper-lotioning for the second half.
 Just do it from day 1.
+There’s a few posts all about the radiation stuff called Radiation Orientation Calibration, Radiation Lubrication and Burn Baby Burn

 - Put all of your appointments in your phone